Stan Collard: Early life

 Collard was born on 25 March 1936 in Maleny, Queensland.
 He was the oldest of three sons born to Edina and William Alfred Collard.

 Collard was raised on the family dairy farm at Maleny which his paternal grandfather had acquired in 1918.
 He attended primary school in Maleny and then spent two years at Nambour State High School, before leaving school to help on the farm.
-He later moved to Brisbane where he joined Queensland Railways as a trainee engineman.
+He later moved to Brisbane where he joined Queensland Railways as a trainee engine man.

 Collard briefly ran a student hostel in Herberton before rejoining Queensland Railways in Cloncurry as a locomotive driver.
 He was secretary of the local branches of the Australian Federated Union of Locomotive Enginemen and the Australian Railways Union, and helped organise strike action in 1966.
 Collard moved to Sarina in 1971 where he drove "six-header" (six locomotive) coal trains from Bowen Basin mines to the port terminal at Hay Point.
 He continued to work as an engine driver until his preselection for the Senate in 1975.